 We have had some absolutely beautiful pieces of Wednesday Word homework so far this year, and we look forward to seeing more as the year goes on.

-You will find our beautiful 'I Wonder' book displayed by our classroom focal point.
+You will find our beautiful 'Spiritual Learning Journal' book displayed by our classroom focal point.
 In this book, you will find a wide range of deep, thought-provoking

 and reverent questions that children have either responded to or thought of.
 This is a wonderful chance for children to share their ideas and also allow us to discuss questions about our faith that may be difficult to answer.